Price-based Dispatch Mode

 circle-info

-The dynamic price dispatch function operates based on the Trading Price mode and is suitable for countries and regions connected to the EPEX SPOT electricity market where prices change hourly or every 15 minutes.
+The dynamic price dispatch feature runs in Trading Price mode and is suitable for countries and regions connected to the EPEX SPOT power market where prices change hourly or every 15 minutes.

-The system uses real-time price signals to automatically optimize the charge/discharge behavior of the energy storage system, helping you reduce electricity costs and improve overall Profits amid price fluctuations.
+The system uses real-time price signals to automatically optimize the charging and discharging behavior of the energy storage system, helping you reduce electricity costs and increase overall returns amid price fluctuations.

 circle-exclamation

-In this mode, the system continuously obtains real-time price data from the power trading market (hourly or every 15 minutes).
+In this mode, the system continuously obtains real-time price data from the power trading market (hourly or 15-minute).

 You can set:

-This proportion is not fixed time intervals but is automatically calculated based on sorting the day's prices.
+This ratio is not a fixed time period but is automatically calculated based on sorting the day’s prices.

 Price segmentation logic